jcastaneyra/gatsby-blog/src/posts/my_blog_with_gatsby_aws_amplify_in_few_minutes.en.md

 ---
-title: "Your blog with Gatsby, AWS Amplify and my own domain in Route53 in a few minutes."
+title: "Your blog with Gatsby, AWS Amplify and domain in Route53 in a few minutes."
 path: "/my_blog_with_gatsby_aws_amplify_in_few_minutes"
 date: "2020-09-16"
 coverImage: "../images/amplify_gatsby.png"